KennStack01/KennStack01/README.md

 ⚡ I spend my time on Studying and Learning, using my Blog as a Space where I share what I learn and explore.
 I always like using the Feynman Technique, Looking forward to reaching and helping more people by sharing my knowledge.

-📚📘 Studies Background: Electronic Information Engineering at [North China University of Technology](http://en.ncut.edu.cn/) • Google, Wikipedia, Youtube and Stackoverflow constitute my Favorite University where I learn Computer Sciences, Physics and many subjects😊.
+📚📘 Studies Background: Electronic Information Engineering at [North China University of Technology](http://en.ncut.edu.cn/) • Google, Wikipedia, Youtube and Stackoverflow constitute my Favorite University where I learn Computer Sciences, Physics and many other subjects😊.

 ### Direct Message 📩 👉[Here](https://kennstack.netlify.app/hire)